-If you or your spouse have not paid taxes long enough you can still enroll in Medicare Part A. For 2022, you will need to pay a monthly premium of up to $499 per month ($471 per month in 2021).
+If you or your spouse have not paid taxes long enough you can still enroll in Medicare Part A but will need to pay a premium.

 If you are not 65 years or older you can still be eligible for a premium-free Part A if you have received Social Security Disability Income for at least 24 months.
 You are also eligible if you have End-Stage Renal Disease (‘ESRD’) (permanent kidney failure) or Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease.

 Medicare Part A is a Hospital Insurance and covers inpatient hospital stays, short-term skilled nursing facilities, hospice care, and home health care.

 - Inpatient Hospital Care: Inpatient hospital care includes hospital services upon being admitted into a hospital by a doctor.
 Services covered include surgeries, semi-private rooms, meals, nursing, and any drugs used as part of your inpatient care.
 Inpatient hospital care includes care you receive in acute care hospitals, critical access hospitals, inpatient rehabilitation facilities, inpatient psychiatric facilities, and long-term care hospitals.